 Choose a lightweight pot if you are creating a hanging planter.
 The size of the pot should be just slightly larger than the base of the plant.
 These ferns enjoy being crowded.
 Removing the fern from the existing pot is the trick.
 If it is a cheap nursery pot, you can cut the plant out to liberate it.
 Otherwise, use a hori hori or slender planting tool to gently pry around the inside of the pot and loosen the soil.

 The bottom of the pot may also have roots growing outside.
 Loosen these and, if necessary, cut off those that have wound around the drainage holes.
 Don’t worry, there are plenty of roots still to sustain the plant and it won’t damage the fern.

-Use a potting mix with little to no soil such as 2 parts peat, 1 part soil and 1 part sand or perlite.
+Use a potting mix with little to no soil such as 2 parts peat, 1 part soil, and 1 part sand or perlite.
 You may decide to divide the fern if it has gotten too large.
-Cut it into up to 4 sections with a sharp, clean knife.
+Cut it into up to four sections with a sharp, clean knife.
 Plant in the new soil with the rhizomes balanced around the edge of the pot.
 Water well.

 Rabbit’s Foot Fern Repotting of Rhizomes

 Root any of the fuzzy little rhizomes that may have broken off during repotting.
 Use a flat tray or small pots filled with perlite that is just slightly moistened.
 Bury the rhizome completely in this medium and cover the container with plastic wrap to create greenhouse conditions.
 Place the container in a warm location and keep evenly moist.